Postponement of the Oct.1 Pate Swap Meet

 Although the health statistics in Texas continue to improve (see the charts below) we DO NOT envision the Governor of Texas lifting or relaxing these restrictions by our September 1st deadlines or even in the coming weeks in time for us to hold the swap-meet in October.
 The State of Texas is not stating publically when the 10-person limit will be lifted and it can easily exist well into October or longer.
 This forces us to postpone our first of October event.

 However, the Pate Swap Meet will return at a new date in April dates in 2021.
-The next Pate Swap Meet will be April 22, 2021, through May 1, 2021.
+The next Pate Swap Meet will be April 22, 2021, through April 24, 2021.
 The move-in and set-up date for Pate Vendors will be Wednesday, April 21, 2021.
 Vendor move-out and clean-up will be Sunday, April 25, 2021.
-Please note that the new dates are a week earlier than our normal dates due to a recently-scheduled NASCAR race at Texas Motor Speedway.
-We agreed to move the 2021 Pate Swap Meet up one week to accommodate the Speedway and NASCAR.
+Please note that the new dates are a week earlier than our normal dates due to a recently-scheduled IndyCar Series race at Texas Motor Speedway.
+We agreed to move the 2021 Pate Swap Meet up one week to accommodate our colleagues at the Speedway.

 Any Pate Vendor who wishes to cancel their spaces orders will receive a refund.
 If you wish to cancel your space order, please complete the form above PLUS call our Registrar, Ms. Gail Moore, at (713) 649-0922 to confirm your cancellation and make final arrangements.